 If it’s not right, fix it

 It can be disappointing when you try your items for the first time and they are not right, but that is quite common and the purpose of the fitting process.
-If something isn’t right, tell your tailor (politely) and talk about fixing it, whether it is a leg length, tightness or even overall style.
+If something isn’t right, tell your tailor (politely) and talk about fixing it, whether it is leg length, tightness or even overall style.

 One of my dresses wasn’t quite what I wanted or expected.
 However, it would have required a complete re-do to bring it back to what I hoped for.
 On this occasion, I chose the wrong material and the tailor didn’t quite deliver the cut so a 50:50 responsibility.
 I’m not so fussy and will wear the dress.
 However, the tailor knew I wasn’t satisfied and she did offer to completely re-do it, which I appreciated and, if you have higher standards than me, I’d suggest considering this, particularly if you are spending a lot (do ask, but usually the original item can be reused or resold in some way so is not entirely wasted).
 However, I liked my ladies so much I didn’t want to leave them with a dress that, for the price, I can wear.
-We agreed a small ($2) discount, that we were both happy with.
+Instead, we agreed a small ($2) discount, that we were both happy with.

 Most importantly, you should never pledge to get any imperfections fixed at home.
 Not only will it cost you more, you are less likely to follow-up when you don’t have a tailor in front of you.